cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 ```

 -   name: The name of the actor.
--   actor_class: The name of the class of actor.
+-   actor_class: The name of the class of the actor.
 Actor classes are defined in the `cogment.yaml` file in the `actor_classes:id` sections.
 -   endpoint: The URL where the actor is being served, or "client".
 The URL is used by the Orchestrator to connect to the actor using the `AgentEndpoint` gRPC service.
 If set to "client", then the actor is a client and will connect to the Orchestrator instead, using the `ClientActor` gRPC service.
 -   implementation: (optional) The name of the implementation of the actor class to run.
 -   config: (optional) The user config for the actor.